- Explain functionalist views on deviance

 Sociologists who follow the functionalist approach are concerned with the way the different elements of a society contribute to the whole.
 They view deviance as a key component of a functioning society.
-Strain theory, social disorganization theory, and cultural deviance theory represent three functionalist perspectives on deviance in society.
+Social disorganization theory, strain theory, and social control theory represent the main functionalist perspectives on deviance in society.

 Émile Durkheim: The Essential Nature of Deviance